Californians with student loan debt often wonder if they can qualify for a mortgage loan,…

 How It Works for Conventional Loans

 A conventional mortgage loan is one that is not insured or guaranteed by the federal government.
-The term “conventional” is used to distinguish these “regular” home loans from programs such as FHA and VA, which do receive government backing.
+The conventional label distinguishes these “regular” home loans from programs such as FHA and VA, which do receive government backing.

-In California, home appraisals are usually required for conventional mortgage loans, especially in purchase scenarios.
+Key point: In California, home appraisals are usually required for conventional mortgage loans.
 The appraiser’s report gives the mortgage lender better insight into the actual market value of the home.
-The lender wants to avoid issuing a loan that exceeds the market value of a property, and that’s where the appraisal comes in.

 Conventional loans are commonly sold into the secondary mortgage market through Fannie Mae and Freddie Mac.
 These government-sponsored enterprises (GSEs) purchase loans from lenders, securitize them, and then sell them off to others investors.

-Fannie and Freddie have specific requirements for the loans they purchase, and a home appraisal is one of those requirements.
+But both Fannie and Freddie have specific requirements for the loans they purchase, and a home appraisal is one of those key requirements.

 As it states on the Freddie Mac website: “Freddie Mac requires that the [mortgage] Seller obtain an appraisal report that accurately reflects the market value, condition and marketability of the property.”